Andrew Grant (landscape architect): Accordia, Cambridge

 A housing scheme designed with architects Feilden Clegg Bradley Studios, Alison Brooks Architects, and Maccreanor Lavington, with Grant Associates.
 Completed in 2006, with communal garden, green corridors, and play spaces prioritised over private gardens.
 In 2008, it became the first housing development to win the RIBA Stirling Prize.

 Kempegowda International Airport Terminal 2, Bengaluru, India

 Known as the “Garden Terminal”, T2 opened in 2022 with a biophilic design approach.
 The project, designed by Skidmore, Owings & Merrill (SOM) with landscape architecture by Grant Associates, integrates extensive planting throughout, including indoor hanging gardens, outdoor courtyards, green walls, and large areas of native planting.

 Appleby Blue Almshouse, London

-Completed in 2023 for the United St Saviour’s Charity and designed by Witherford Watson Mann Architects with Grant Associates, this project reinterprets the traditional almshouse model.
-It provides 57 affordable homes for older people, centred on a landscaped courtyard with gardens, terraces, and shared spaces to support community life.
-The design emphasises social connection, accessibility, and wellbeing through the integration of high-quality communal landscapes.
-This project won RIBA Stirling Prize in 2025.
+Completed in 2023 for the United St Saviour's Charity and designed by Witherford Watson Mann with Grant Associates, the project reinterprets the traditional almshouse model.
+It provides 57 affordable homes for older people arranged around a landscaped courtyard with gardens, terraces and shared spaces intended to support community life.
+The design incorporates accessible routes and communal outdoor areas to promote social connection and wellbeing.
+The project won the RIBA Stirling Prize in 2025.